 One of our principal offices, in Prides Crossing, Massachusetts, is located on 90 acres of land, the vast majority of which is maintained in its natural forested state with many walking trails accessible to the public.

 Since 2017, AMG has completed an annual inventory of our global greenhouse gas emissions in order to increase transparency in the monitoring, implementation, and performance of our sustainability strategy.
-AMG has committed to a five-year emissions reduction plan which includes a 5% target reduction in Scope 1 and Scope 2 emissions by 2023.
-AMG participates in CDP’s Climate Change Disclosure program and has achieved a score of A- as of 2020, above the asset management industry average in the US and UK.
+AMG committed to, and achieved, a five-year emissions reduction plan, including a 5% target reduction in Scope 1 and Scope 2 emissions.
+AMG participates in CDP’s Climate Change Disclosure program.

 Our compilation of direct and indirect GHG emissions data is collected, assessed, and reported in compliance with the principles and guidance of the World Resources Institute and the World Business Council for Sustainable Development’s Corporate GHG Protocol.
-For 2017, 2018, and 2019 emissions, we obtained third-party attestation from PwC under the attestation standards established by AICPA (AT105).
+For 2017, 2018, 2019, 2020, and 2021 emissions, we obtained third-party attestation under the attestation standards established by AICPA (AT105); for 2017, 2018, and 2019, attestation was obtained from PwC, and for 2020 and 2021, from Apex Companies.
 Our emissions are audited on a biannual basis.

 Additional information regarding AMG’s greenhouse gas emissions can be found on CDP’s website, www.cdp.net.

-While our Affiliates retain operational and investment autonomy, and have their own separate policies and procedures relating to environmental and sustainability matters, we take seriously our responsibility to promote the importance of responsible investing and in addition to our ongoing work with Affiliates, incorporate these factors in our assessment process for prospective Affiliates.
+While our Affiliates retain operational and investment autonomy, and develop and maintain their own separate policies and procedures relating to environmental and sustainability matters, we collaborate with Affiliates to enhance their sustainable corporate and responsible investment practices, including product development, in some cases.
+We incorporate ESG matters in our assessment process for evaluating prospective Affiliate partners.

 AMG has implemented a Sustainability Committee with oversight of policies and operational controls of environmental, health and safety, and social risks, which reports to the Board of Directors at least annually.
 The cross-functional Committee includes multiple members of the Company’s executive management team.

-AMG fosters an open environment for discussing environmental issues, and we encourage our employees to approach members of our Sustainability Committee with any questions, concerns or suggestions regarding our practices and policies, and support dialogue on how AMG can accommodate sustainability issues in a way that is consistent with the goals of our various stakeholders – including AMG’s stockholders, our employees, our Affiliates, and the investors in our Affiliates’ products.
+AMG fosters an open environment for discussing environmental and broader sustainability issues, and we encourage our employees to approach our Sustainability Committee with questions and suggestions regarding our practices and policies.
+We are committed to supporting dialogue on how AMG can enhance its position on sustainability issues consistent with the goals of our various stakeholders – including AMG’s stockholders, our employees, our Affiliates, and the investors in our Affiliates’ products.

-Taxes paid in the United Kingdom, Canada, and Hong Kong account for over 80% of the Current Controlling Interest Foreign Tax Provision as disclosed in our 10-K.
+Taxes paid in the United Kingdom, Switzerland, Canada, and Hong Kong account for more than 80% of the Current Controlling Interest Foreign Tax Provision as disclosed in our 10-K.